 Types of Crawling

-Crawling is a natural part of baby’s development and she will crawl when she’s ready.
+Many parents want to know how to help a baby crawl, but crawling is a natural part of baby’s development, and she will crawl when she’s ready.

 However, when do babies crawl is also dependent on the strength of their core, back, neck, and arms.
 Looking for something to help this process along?
 Enter tummy time.
 Tummy time is by far the most important and beneficial way to help babies prepare for crawling.